lodash/lodash/doc/README.md

 ### <a id="_bindkeyobject-key-arg"></a>`_.bindKey(object, key, [arg])`
 <a href="#_bindkeyobject-key-arg">#</a> [&#x24C8;](https://github.com/lodash/lodash/blob/master/lodash.js#L5419 "View in source") [&#x24C9;][1]

-Creates a function that, when called, invokes the method at `object[key]` and prepends any additional `bindKey` arguments to those provided to the bound function.
+Creates a function that, when called, invokes the method at `object&#91;key&#93;` and prepends any additional `bindKey` arguments to those provided to the bound function.
 This method differs from `_.bind` by allowing bound functions to reference methods that will be redefined or don't yet exist.
 See http://michaux.ca/articles/lazy-function-definition-pattern.

 #### Arguments
 1. `object` *(Object)*: The object the method belongs to.
 2. `key` *(string)*: The key of the method.
-3. `[arg]` *(...\*)*: Arguments to be partially applied.
+3. `[arg]` *(...&#42;)*: Arguments to be partially applied.

 #### Returns
 *(Function)*: Returns the new bound function.